conduitio-labs/conduit-connector-clickhouse/README.md

 ## Destination

 The ClickHouse Destination allows you to move data from any Conduit Source to a ClickHouse table.
 It takes a `sdk.Record` and parses it into a valid SQL query.
+[Log family engines](https://clickhouse.com/docs/en/engines/table-engines/#log) do not support data changes, so in case of `OperationUpdate` or `OperationDelete` operations they will return the next
+error: `Table engine {{table_engine}} doesn't support mutations.`

 ### Key Handling

-If the `sdk.Record.Key` is empty, it is formed from `sdk.Record.Payload` data by the keys of the `keyColumns` list (for update operations only).
+If the `sdk.Record.Key` is empty, it is formed from `sdk.Record.Payload` data by the keys of the `keyColumns` list (for `OperationUpdate` operation only).

 ### Table Name